Auburn vs. Georgia State NCAA Football Odds, Plays and Insights | September 25, 2021

 Over/Under Insights

-- Auburn and its opponents have combined for 57 points -- this matchup's point total -- just twice this season.
+- Auburn and its opponents have scored at least 57 points only two times this season.

-- Georgia State's games have gone over 57 points in only one opportunity this season.

-- The combined points per game average of the two teams, 63, is 6.0 points greater than Saturday's over/under.

-- These two squads combine to allow 49.7 points per game, 7.3 fewer than this contest's over/under.
+- These two squads combine to surrender 49.7 points per game, 7.3 fewer than this contest's over/under.

-- Tigers games have an average total of 55.8 points this season, 1.2 fewer than Saturday's over/under.

-- In 2021, games involving the Panthers have averaged a total of 60.0 points, 3.0 more than the set total in this contest.

 Auburn Stats and Trends